5 fundamentals of the CAPA quality process

 What's more, ineffective complaint handling can jeopardize brand reputation and customer relationships.
 As a result, purchasing control breakdowns may be linked to unreliable input quality, and speeding through the validation will produce unfavorable results.

-This is precisely why a quality management system is a necessity.
-By adopting the right solution during the startup or scale-up phase, you can build your organization a strong baseline for effective CAPA, supply chain management, and complaint handling.
+This is precisely why an electronic quality management system is a necessity.
+By adopting the right solution during the start-up or scale-up phase, you can build your organization a strong baseline for effective CAPA, supply chain management, and complaint handling.